01-edu/public/subjects/ai/time-series/audit/README.md

     Name: PnL, Length: 10119, dtype: float64
 ```

-##### The question 4 is validated if the return of the strategy is computed as: `(Total earned - Total invested) / Total` invested.
+###### For question 4, is the return of the strategy computed as: `(Total earned - Total invested) / Total` invested?
 The result should be close to 0.
 The formula given could be simplified as `(PnLs.sum())/signal.sum()`.
 My return is: 0.00043546984088551553 because I invested 5147$ and I earned 5149$.

-##### The question is validated if the previous signal Series is replaced with 1s.
+###### For question 5, is the previous signal Series being replaced with 1s?
 Similarly as the previous question, we earned 10128$ and we invested 10118$ which leads to a return of 0.00112670194140969 (0.1%).